Harry Rée

 Rée spoke against RAF bombing in France, arguing that it was turning French public opinion against the Allies.
 He suggested that SOE agents could organise effective sabotage of factories on the ground.
 He organised the destruction of the Peugeot factory at Sochaux by convincing the local director, who was already resisting, to co-operate with SOE.
 The local director's sabotage was more efficient, and he managed to share tactical information on the Wehrmacht projects they had had to become involved in (especially the V-1).
 On 5 November 1943 Rée organised a decoy attack on compressors and transformers at Sochaux to transfer the blame.
 Therefore, the RAF did not bomb the factory.

 The Germans tried to capture Rée, who escaped a Feldgendarmerie group after being shot four times and, according to his own account, had to swim across a river and crawl through a forest.
 He managed to reach Switzerland and still keep some contact with his organisation.
 In May 1944 he was replaced by an American officer, E.F.
 Floege, and returned to Britain.
-He starred in the film Now it Can be Told (aka School for Danger), produced by the RAF Film Unit, which told the story of SOE's activities in France.
+He starred in the film Now it Can be Told (aka School for Danger) along with former SOE agent Jacqueline Nearne.
+The film was produced by the RAF Film Unit to tell the story of SOE's activities in France.

-The Imperial War Museum has an on-line recording of Rée praising the role of the passive supporters who also risked their lives.
+The Imperial War Museum has an online recording of Rée praising the role of the passive supporters who also risked their lives.

-In 1951, Rée became headmaster of Watford Grammar School for Boys.
+In 1961, Rée became headmaster of Watford Grammar School for Boys.
 He appeared occasionally on the BBC Television "Brains Trust" programme.
 In 1962 he became the first professor of education at the University of York.
+He was also the first Provost of Derwent College.